The Securities Litigation Review: Switzerland

 Outlook and conclusions

 As highlighted above, securities litigation is rare in Switzerland.
-As to our knowledge, there has yet to be a prospectus liability case under Article 69 FinSA.
+To our knowledge, there has yet to be a prospectus liability case under Article 69 FinSA.
 Similarly, there has been no conviction under the new criminal provision regarding violations of the prospectus regime according to Article 90 FinSA.
 The question arises as to whether criminal prosecution due to a violation of the prospectus regime would encourage a wide variety of investors to take civil actions against the involved persons, potentially resulting in numerous proceedings.
 Moreover, it will be interesting to see whether prospectus liability claims will be raised in connection with recent matters involving Swiss financial institutions.
-Another highly interesting issue is the new code of conduct for financial service providers in Articles 7 et seq.
+Another highly interesting issue is the new code of conduct for financial service providers in Article 7 et seq.
 FinSA and its potential effects on the contractual obligations of a financial service provider.
-As mentioned above, these effects will have to be defined by courts on a case-by-case-basis.
+These effects will have to be defined by courts on a case-by-case-basis.

-1 Martin Burkhardt and Dominique Müller are partners at Lenz & Staehelin, Severin Harisberger is an associate at Lenz & Staehelin.
+1 Martin Burkhardt and Dominique Müller are partners and Cyrill Kaeser and Severin Harisberger are associates at Lenz & Staehelin.

 3 Article 41 CO.